ybim/ybim.github.io/research.md

 ### TCP latency measurement and solution
 ![tcp_latency](assets/tcp_latency.png)<br />
-Today’s end devices and Internet infrastructure cannot provide reliably low latencies, e.g., due to the “bufferbloat” problem.
-Indeed, current latency diagnosis tools cannot even decompose end-to-end delay measurements into delays on network links and delays within the device protocol stack.
-We develop a latency diagnosis tool that provides this decomposition without requiring admin privileges at the sender or receiver.
-We implement and deploy the tool in lab testbed, WAN, and Internet environments, and validated it achieves more than 90% accuracy compared to the ground-truth in different production networks.
+Emerging applications like VR, AR, and 360-degree video aim to exploit the unprecedentedly low latencies promised by technologies like the tactile Internet and 5G networks.
+Yet these promises are still unrealized.
+In order to fulfill them, it is crucial to understand where packet delays happen.
+In this work, we empirically find that sender-side protocol stack delays can cause high end-to-end latencies.
+Unfortunately, however, current latency diagnosis tools cannot even distinguish between delays on network links and delays in the end hosts.
+To close this gap, we present ELEMENT, a latency diagnosis framework that decomposes end-to-end TCP latency into endhost and network delays, without requiring admin privileges.
+We validate that ELEMENT achieves more than 90% accuracy.
+To demonstrate ELEMENT’s potential impact on real-world applications, we implement a relatively simple user-level library that uses ELEMENT to minimize delays.

 ### Mobile data offloading
 ![amuse](assets/amuse.png)<br />